To everyone who is thirsty, He gives something to drink; to everyone who is hungry, He gives good things to eat. — Psalm 107:9 CEV

 * * *

 God is good!
 Not only does He protect, defend, care for, heal, lead, guide, direct, inspire, and on and on, He is also our great Provider!
 What are you thankful for?
-Come share with us on our blog.
+Come share with us.
 We want to hear from you!